DataDog/integrations-core/docs/developer/guidelines/pr.md

 === "integrations-core"

-    The formatting notes do NOT apply if you are contributing to [integrations-core](https://github.com/DataDog/integrations-core).
+    If you are contributing to [integrations-core](https://github.com/DataDog/integrations-core) all you need to do is use the [`release changelog new`](../ddev/cli.md#ddev-release-changelog-new) command.
-    In that case use the [`release changelog new`](../ddev/cli.md#ddev-release-changelog-new) command.
+    It will take care of all the formalities.
     Add the `changelog/no-changelog` label if you don't need a changelog.